Think of generative AI tools as assistants, not experts.

 Large Language Models (LLMs), like OpenAI's GPT 3.5 and 4, have been given access to, and trained on, massive amounts of data from the internet.
 They respond to your question (or 'prompt') by very quickly looking through that data, and producing a response to your prompt based on probability - how likely is it that certain words or phrases found in those data sets will answer your question?
 The most likely combination is made into a response according to the parameters of your prompt.

 Because their responses are predictions, you can't guarantee that they are correct, accurate, relevant or up to date.
-Think of LLMs as chatbots that tell you what it thinks you want to hear, instead of providing you with facts.
+Think of LLMs as chatbots that tell you what they think you want to hear, instead of providing you with facts.
 This is fine if you want a poem about rain in the style of a Japanese poet, but not if you want an authoritative answer to an important question.

 Remember that anything you ‘feed’ into LLMs in the form of prompts, sample answers, questions, etc., can be added to their training data.
 By using ChatGPT and tools like it, you’re giving them more information to learn from.
 Never post any personal information about yourself, other people, or your work/organisation into an LLM.